+- Engage the parking brake.

 - Fully retract and lower the boom.

-- Engage the swing lock pin and/or 360 degree swing lock.
+- Engage the swing lock pin or 360 degree swing lock.

 - Place controls in neutral position.

 - Shut down the engine and remove the ignition key.

-- Chock the wheels, if not on outriggers.

-Lock the operator's cab (if applicable) and install vandal quards, if used.
+- Chock the wheels, if not on outriggers. - Lock the operator's cab (if applicable) and install vandal guards, if used.